mealie-recipes/mealie/docs/docs/getting-started/updating.md

      - Create a Backup and Download from the UI
      - Upgrade

+## Backing Up Your Data

+[See Backups and Restore Section](/site-administration/backups-and-exports/) for details on backing up your data

 ## Docker
 For all setups using Docker the updating process look something like this